manasikasande/courses/angular/intro.md

 Ref - [Angular Documentation](https://angular.io/guide/file-structure)

-Command to run the app:
+**Command to run the app:**

 ```
 ng serve
 ```
+### What is TypeScript ?

+- Super set to JavaScript
+- More features than vanilla JS (e.g Types, Classes, Interfaces,..)
+- TypeScript is compiled to JavaScript in the end